 War Caster Feat 5e

 One of the biggest benefits of Shield is the ability to use it as a reaction.
 While unrelated, it is important to point out that the War Caster feat allows a spell to be cast as a reaction for an attack of opportunity.
-The spell must have a casting time of one action and only target that one creature.
-This allows the caster to cast multiple spells in the same round.

 Final Thoughts

-Casting the spell as a reaction doesn’t limit the casters ability to provide offensive firepower, so it avoids the conflict of other classes that use an action to cast buff or healing spells.
+Casting the spell as a reaction doesn’t limit the caster’s ability to provide offensive firepower, so it avoids the conflict of other classes that use an action to cast buff or healing spells.

-Hunter's Mark 5e D&D Guide [2023]
+Silvery Barbs 5e D&D Guide